 To make the hand even more elegant ask her to tilt her hand back ever so slightly at the wrist.
 Emphasis is on the word “slight” – no contortion required.
-It introduces a slight curve to the line of the hand, which is visually appealing and while it doesn’t feel natural, it gives the hand a more natural look.
+A slight bend introduces a slight curve to the line of the hand, which is visually appealing and while it doesn’t feel natural, it gives the hand a more natural look.

 4. Palm of the hand